Chaoses-Ib/DirectoryOpus/Manual/preferences/preferences_categories/colors_and_fonts/windows_colors.md

 In dark mode, however, they're all turned on, as the hooks are required to render dark mode versions of the controls.

 Some controls have lots of parts - in the example above, a checkbox control, there are 14 distinct colors that you can configure.
-Changes you make are updated in real time, and the best way to experiment with control colors is to use the *Theme Tester*, which you can access from the link on the *Introduction* page (or with the command \<ib:inline-code\>`Help THEMETESTER`\</ib:inline-code\>).
+Changes you make are updated in real time, and the best way to experiment with control colors is to use the *Theme Tester*, which you can access from the link on the *Introduction* page (or with the command `Help THEMETESTER`).

 ![theme_tester.png](/Manual/images/media/13/theme_tester.png)